ur369eth/ur369.eth/README.md

 - After clicking 'Enable Sign Key' the user signs the transaction on their wallet.
 When the transaction is confirmed onchain the system pairs and saves the Master Key and the Sign Key.

-- The UI shows a pop-up for the user showing they have enabled Sign Key or Quantum Resistant Sign Key and provides a hyperlink for the user to see the transaction on the block explorer.
+- The UI presents a pop-up for the user showing they have enabled Classical Sign Key or the Quantum Resistant Sign Key and provides the user with a hyperlink for them to see the transaction on the block explorer.

-- On the block explorer the user can see the onchain call function 'Set Master Key And Sign Key' if classical Sign Key was enabled; or 'Set Master Key And Quantum Resistant Sign Key' if the Quantum Resistant Key was the one selected.
+- On the block explorer the user can see the onchain call function 'Set Master Key And Sign Key' if classical Sign Key was enabled; or the user can see 'Set Master Key And Quantum Resistant Sign Key' if the Quantum Resistant Key was the option selected.

-- When the user comes back to the UI and closes the pop-up with previous transaction re enabling Sign Key, the UI presents a modal to enter desired amount of native tokens to be protected.
+- When the user comes back to the UI and closes the pop-up with previous transaction (re enabling Sign Key), the UI presents a modal to enter the desired amount of native tokens the user wants to protect.

-- The user inputs the amount of native tokens they want to protect/allocate into the contract, the UI shows the benefaction-fee of 0.369% that the user must pay in order to execute the operation.
+- The user inputs the amount of native tokens they want to protect (allocate into the contract), the UI shows the benefaction-fee of 0.369% that the user must pay in order to execute the operation.
 The UI shows the amount of urTokens (ultra resistant Tokens) the user will receive; for example, if the user is allocating ETH the user will receive urETH at 1:1 ratio after the benefaction-fee.

-- If all ok on the user's end, the user inputs their Sign Key and confirms the transaction on their wallet.
+- If all is ok on the user's end, then the user inputs their Sign Key and confirms the transaction on their wallet.

-- After the Tx is confirmed, the UI shows the amount of native tokens protected (allocated into the contract), the benefaction-fee amount the user paid to the contract, the amount of urTokens the contract issued and sent to the user's account.
+- After the transaction is confirmed, the UI shows the amount of native tokens protected (allocated within the contract), the benefaction-fee amount the user paid to the contract, the amount of urTokens the contract issued and sent to the user's account.
 The UI also provides the user with a hyperlink for them to see and inspect the transaction details on the block explorer.

-- On the block explorer the user can see all details as stated above and also how the benefaction fee they paid was distributed into 4 addresses ((1)urgift / (2)ur-impact / (3)ur369 / (4)ur-community & devs benefit fund).
+- On the block explorer the user can see all details as stated above and also how the benefaction fee they paid was automatically distributed into 4 addresses ((1)urgift / (2)ur-impact / (3)ur369 / (4)ur-community & devs benefit fund).

 - Once protected, the user can unportect and withdraw the native tokens at anytime and without restrictions.
 For this the user only has to click on 'Claim' button and proceed to burn the desired amount of urTokens and they automatically receive the native tokens into their wallet.